renanthera/simc-wiki/Mages.md

 ### Arcane Missiles

-Sometimes, there can be a benefit from chaining Arcane Missiles quickly. `arcane_missiles_chain_delay=<time in seconds>` and `arcane_missiles_chain_relstddev=<fraction of interval>` control the average time after a tick when Arcane Missiles will be chained.
+Sometimes, there can be a benefit from chaining Arcane Missiles quickly. `mage.arcane_missiles_chain_delay=<time in seconds>` and `mage.arcane_missiles_chain_relstddev=<fraction of interval>` control the average time after a tick when Arcane Missiles will be chained.

 ### Mirrors of Torment

-`mirrors_of_torment_interval=<time in seconds>` can be used to control how often triggers of Mirrors of Torment will attempt to trigger relative to the time when the debuff is applied.
+`mage.mirrors_of_torment_interval=<time in seconds>` can be used to control how often triggers of Mirrors of Torment will attempt to trigger relative to the time when the debuff is applied.

 ### Overriding APL variables